as10724/PUI2016_as10724/HW1_as10724/README.md

 Assignment 1: Finish Lab 1

 The assignment could not be finished in the class and had to be finished as part of the homework.
 I sort help in understanding the commands and working of github from Jonathan Pichot and Vishwajeet Shelar while I carried out initial forking exercise with Aaron D'Souza.
-Later I carried out forking exercise with Victor Gripp (forked each other's repo), Daniel Fay (I forked his repo) and Sokratis Papadopoulos (he forked my repo) for further practice.
+Later I carried out forking exercise with Victor Gripp (forked each others' repo), Daniel Fay (forked his repo) and Sokratis Papadopoulos (forked my repo) for further practice.
 (Note: I named my text file as letsstart.txt instead of myfirstfile.txt)

 I helped Alexey fork Enrique's repo.